-Using Satellite EO to Strengthen Food Security with Indigenous Hawaiians
+Using Satellite EO to Strengthen Food Security for Hawaiians

 Project Summary